JapneetSinghh/Git-Essentials-/Github_Udemy.md

      git push -u origin main
      ```

-## Making Changes and Pushing to GitHub Again
+# Ch 7: Making Changes and Pushing to GitHub Repository

 After pushing your local code to GitHub, you can make changes to the files and push the updates to GitHub.